-Travel clubs have been popular in the bank market for decades, but were there other credit unions that ran travel programs that you’re aware of, or were you unique in that position?
+Bank travel clubs have been popular decades, but were there other credit unions that ran travel programs that you’re aware of, or were you unique in that position?

 What about the types of trips?
 Were they similar in nature to what you were running at the credit union?
 If not, how did they differ?

 I was limited in the number of trips that I could offer at the credit union whereas that is not the case at the bank.
 And I feel very fortunate, my supervisor gives me a lot of latitude to make the decisions that I feel are best for the club and the members.
 Whereas when I was at the credit union, I was more limited and had to get the OK from my supervisor on everything I did.
 So I feel more freedom, but also more responsibility with this particular position now at American Trust.
 But also the type of trips is very different here.
 We do more exotic-type trips.
 For instance, we are doing a trip to Tanzania.
 We would not have been able to have done that at the credit union.
 I always had to be a little bit more in tune to trips that were more cost-effective.

 Where do you draw the line between trips that you plan on your own and when you seek out a professional tour operator or travel agency?